UTSA will be Tobacco-Free and Smoke-Free on June 1, 2014

 Situation: You see a person using tobacco products on UTSA property.

 Response: "Hello.
-I want to make you aware that we are a tobacco-free campus.
+I want to make you aware that UTSA is a tobacco-free campus.
 Tobacco products are prohibited on our grounds.
-We would appreciate if you would not use tobacco products while visiting our campus.
+We would appreciate it if you would not use tobacco products while visiting our campus.
 Thank you for your cooperation."

 - Nonsmoking/Tobacco Free Policy - UTSA HOP 9.36